2015 Louisiana elections

 A general election was held in the U.S. state of Louisiana on October 24, 2015.
-All of Louisiana's executive officers, and both houses of the Louisiana State Legislature were up for election.
+All of Louisiana's executive officers, in addition to both houses of the Louisiana State Legislature were up for election.
 Under Louisiana's jungle primary system, all candidates appeared on the same ballot, regardless of party and voters voted for any candidate, regardless of their party affiliation.
-Since no candidate received a majority of the vote during the primary election, a runoff election was held on November 21, 2015 between the top two candidates in the primary.
+Since no candidate received a majority of the vote during the primary election, a runoff election was held on November 21, 2015, between the top two candidates in the primary.
 Louisiana is the only state that has a jungle primary system (California and Washington have a similar "top two primary" system).

 Governor

 Incumbent Republican Governor Bobby Jindal was term-limited and unable to run for re-election to a third term in office.

-Lieutenant Governor
+Lieutenant governor

 Incumbent Republican Lieutenant Governor Jay Dardenne did not run for re-election to a second full term in office.
 He instead ran for governor.